An introduction to Reshetnyak's theory of subharmonic distances: Other results

 \subsection{Non-positive curvature and isoperimetric inequality}

 Let us end this section mentioning a last result about subharmonic distances.
-Note that the original result is more general.

-\begin{theo}[{\cite[Theorem 1]{R61}}] Let $\rho_\lambda$ be a subharmonic distance on a plane domain $M$, with area measure $\sigma_\lambda$.
+Note that the original result is more general. \begin{theo} \begin{theorem}[{\cite[Theorem 1]{R61} }] Let $\rho_\lambda$ be a subharmonic distance on a plane domain $M$, with area measure $\sigma_\lambda$.
 Let us suppose that it \emph{satisfies the isoperimetric inequality}, i.e., any compact set $F\subset M$ has finite area, and there is $\delta>0$ such that for any $z_0\in F$ and $r<\delta$,